-The purpose of this document is to identify for the proponent and the public, the information required by the federal government in the EIS for consideration in the EA for the Keeyask Generation Project (the Project).
+The purpose of this document is to identify for the proponent and the public, the information required by the federal government in the environmental impact statement (EIS) for consideration in the EA for the Project.
 These guidelines specify the nature, scope and extent of the information required.
 The proponent will prepare and submit an EIS that: identifies the potential adverse environmental effects of the Project; identifies technically and economically feasible measures to mitigate those effects; and evaluates whether the proposed project will result in any significant adverse environmental effects.

-While these guidelines provide a framework for preparing a complete EIS, it is the responsibility of the proponent to provide sufficient data and analysis on any potential environmental effects to permit proper evaluation by the Canadian Environmental Assessment Agency (the Agency), technical and regulatory agencies, Aboriginal groups and the public.
+While these guidelines provide a framework for preparing a complete EIS, it is the responsibility of the proponent to provide sufficient data and analysis on potential environmental effects to permit proper evaluation by the Canadian Environmental Assessment Agency (the Agency), technical and regulatory agencies, Aboriginal groups and the public.